Basil (Ocimum basilicum) is a species of herb that is a member of the Lamiaceae family.

-In this article, I’m going to tell you all about the symptoms of an overwatered basil plant, the factors that cause this, and tell you how to fix it.
+In this article, I will tell you all about the symptoms of an overwatered basil plant, the causes, and what you can do about it to fix the problem for good.

-Overwatered basil will have leaves that are pale and wilted.
+Overwatered basil plants have leaves that are pale and wilted.
 The roots may also feel mushy and rotten when touched.
 To fix this, adjust your watering schedule or repot your plant.
-Look out for other factors that can cause this, such as the wrong soil or pot or your plant not receiving enough sunlight.
+Other factors causing this are the wrong soil or pot or your plant not receiving enough sunlight.

 Symptoms of an overwatered basil

-If you are overwatering your basil, symptoms will mostly appear in the foliage.
+If you overwater your basil, symptoms will mostly appear in the foliage.
 In the early signs of overwatering, you may notice that the usually bright green leaves have become paler and will eventually begin to turn yellow and wilt downwards.

-If you were to push back some of the soil around where the root ball should be, you may also be able to visibly see and feel mushiness and rot on the roots.
+If you were to push back some of the soil around where the root ball should be, you might also be able to see and feel mushiness and rot on the roots.

 Consistently overwatering your basil can lead to root rot, which can be fatal to your plant.